MiracleLabs/ds19-openlab-firebase-auth/readme.md

 The following people have contributed to the development and delivery of this lab.
 This Lab is created and owned by the Miracle Innovation Labs Team.

-• Sujan Paul - NextGen Research Associate
+• Pavani Moturi - NextGen Research Associate

-• Vijay Perambakam - Software Developer
+• Sandeepti Dommeti - NextGen Research Associate